About the Program

-Applicants who have previously completed an AKFC Fellowship (IDM, IMM or YPM stream) are not eligible to participate again in the program.
+Applicants who have previously completed an AKFC Fellowship are not eligible to participate again in the program.

 Candidates who have previously applied but were not selected, or who were unable to accept a past offer of a Fellowship position, are welcome to re-submit their application once per recruitment cycle.

-Former CIDA International Youth Internship Program participants are indeed eligible to participate in AKFC’s International Youth Fellowship Program.
-If you are an AKFC Fellowship Alumni, you are no longer eligible for the program as we only allow one placement per person.
+Former CIDA International Youth Internship Program participants are eligible to participate in AKFC’s International Youth Fellowship Program.
+If you are AKFC Fellowship alumni, you are no longer eligible for the program as we only allow one placement per person.

-Applicants must submit a complete application, along with recommendations (academic, professional, and personal), by February 1, 2018.
-AKFC assesses all applications received based on skills and experience and personal suitability for a potential placement.
+Applicants must submit a complete application, along with recommendations (academic, professional, and personal), by February 1, 2024.
+AKFC assesses all applications received based on skills, experience, and personal suitability for potential placement.
 Due to a high volume of applications, only successful applicants will be invited for an interview.

-Following the interview stage, successful candidates receive an offer of placement outlining their Fellowship Program.
+Following the interview stage, successful candidates receive an offer outlining their Fellowship placement.

-Please note, AKFC does not offer feedback on application or interviews.
+Please note, AKFC does not offer feedback on applications or interviews.

-Personal: Someone who has known you for longer than 1 year and is not related to you.
-An example of a good personal reference would be a community leader, a religious leader or someone else who you have not worked with, but can still give us a good idea of your character.
+Personal: Someone who has known you for longer than one year and is not related to you.
+An example of a good personal reference would be a community leader, a religious leader, or someone else who you have not worked with but can still give us a good idea of your character.